Skip to content

 #2.
 Turn Off Crossfade and Gapless Playback

-Crossfade gradually fades between tracks, and Gapless Playback removes silence between songs.
-Both features can cause the app to skip the beginning of tracks on certain devices.
+Crossfade fades one track into the next.
+Gapless Playback removes the silence between songs.
+Either one can cause the app to clip the first second or two of a track on certain devices.

 On mobile: